Ōuchi clan: Origin

 The genealogical record specifies that the Ōuchi clan were descended from a prince of the royal house of Paekche, who immigrated to Japan in the 7th century.
 According to the Ōuchi Tatarashi fuchō and the Ōuchi-shi Jitsruroku, Prince Imseong is their first ancestor.

 In modern times, books such as the Ōuchi-shi Jitsruroku (大内氏実録), a work of the historian Kondō Kiyoshi (近藤清石, 1833–1916), adopted this narrative.
 However recently, some scholars dispute this circumstance and point to traditions that might seem contradictory to each other.
 Despite the scrutiny, modern day members of the Ōuchi clan state that there is no dispute, and that they strongly identify with Paekche (Korea).

 In other instances, the clan is believed to have descended from the Tatara clan, a Toraijin clan that arrived from the Kaya confederacy during the Kofun period according to the Shinsen Shōjiroku.
-Some scholars suspect that the inclusion of this claim hints at a possible Gaya-related root rather than Paekche and may possibly be the reason why the clan had a close kinship with the Sue clan (the clan of Sue Harukata), another family with Tatara roots which ultimately became Ōuchi's downfall.
+Some scholars suspect that the inclusion of this claim hints at a possible Kaya-related root rather than Paekche and may possibly be the reason why the clan had a close kinship with the Sue clan (the clan of Sue Harukata), another family with Tatara roots which ultimately became Ōuchi's downfall.
 However, a consensus is yet to be reached with the only concrete evidence alluding to a Korean origin.

+The clan is also heavily related to the Toyoda/Toyota clan, known for the famous car manufacturer, the Toyota Group.
+According to the official Toyota Family Genealogy (豊田家系譜; とよたけいふ; Toyotakeifu), the clan descends from Prince Imseong who in turn was a descendant of King Dongmyeong of Goguryeo.
+This makes the Toyota clan a relative family to the Tatara clan, as well as its cadet branch, the Ōuchi clan.